saltyorg/docs/docs/apps/radarr.md

             - "Skip Free Space Check": `No`

-            - "Use Hardlinks instead of Copy": `No`
+            - "Use Hardlinks instead of Copy": `Yes`

             - "Import Extra Files": `Yes` (_can be your preference_)